kkharel/K-Means-Clustering/README.md

 ![transformed_kde_2](https://github.com/kkharel/K-Means-Clustering/assets/59852121/b102e96f-a97a-4a87-80a5-dad325e69003)

-Now I will map the RFM scores to its segments to generate new features and to evaluate later on how well did the knn algorithm learned the structure and relationship of the data.
+Now I will map the RFM scores to its segments to generate new features and to evaluate later on how well did the k means algorithm learned the structure and relationship of the data.

 ```bash
 Mapping Scores to Segments...